Brats In The Oven

 4. How to cook brats in the oven

 • No grill?
 No problem.
-Grill or no grill, baking brats in the oven is the way to go.
+As much as I love to grill, baking brats in the oven is the way to go.
 The heat circulates all around the brats to ensure evenly cooked meat with crisped casings and juicy, never-dry middles.

 • Beer-soaked.
-Braising or marinating brats in beer before cooking is a nod to a German tradition.
-It’s popular for good reason – the beer tenderizes the meat AND infuses it with rich, complex flavors.
+It might sound odd to baste the brats in beer first, but we do it for good reason – the beer tenderizes the meat AND infuses it with rich, complex flavors.

 What is bratwurst?